-7 Content Repurposing Examples (LinkedIn Post → Twitter, Reddit, TikTok, Instagram, Newsletter)
+7 Content Repurposing Examples (LinkedIn Post → Tweet, Thread, Reddit, Newsletter, Substack, Blog)

-Seven concrete content repurposing examples showing how one LinkedIn post becomes a Twitter thread, Reddit post, TikTok script, Instagram carousel, and newsletter.
+Seven concrete content repurposing examples showing how one LinkedIn post becomes a Twitter thread, a Reddit post, a newsletter, a Substack essay, and a blog article.

 Below are seven concrete before-and-after examples.
 To understand the principle behind them, see our pillar guide on why rewriting from scratch costs 10x more.
 Here, we show the work.